erri120/rpgmpacker/README.md

 "encryptionKey": "e48e13207341b6bffb7fb1622282247b"
 ```

-Of course since the engine is entirely written in JavaScript you can just open `js/rpg_core.js` and find the decryption functions.
+The entire engine is written in JavaScript so you can just open `js/rpg_core.js` and find the decryption functions if you want.
 This is not secure, this is no encryption, this is just obfuscating the first 16 bytes of a file and changing the file extension so users can't view the file directly.

 ## Projects using this tool

 - Star Knightess Aura (NSFW): [itch.io](https://aura-dev.itch.io/star-knightess-aura), [gitgud](https://gitgud.io/aura-dev/star_knightess_aura/-/tree/develop/)

+## Changelog

+See [CHANGELOG.md](CHANGELOG.md) for the entire history.

 ## License